mckeeh3/akka-java-cluster-kubernetes/README.md

 ### The Visualization and Akka Cluster Aware Actors

 The visualization of the cluster presents an interesting problem.
 In the visualization, actors are shown from across the cluster.
 However, browser requests from the visualization web page of course land on a single cluster node.
 So the challenge is how to show all of the activity from across the cluster from a single node.
 The solution is using cluster-aware actors.
 A cluster-aware actor knows, by design, that there are instances of itself on each node in the cluster.
 When one of the cluster-aware actors receives a message, this can trigger that actor to send messages to the other instances of itself.
-In the case of the visualization, when an `EntityActor` starts or stops, it sends a message to the `HttpServerActorntity`.
+In the case of the visualization, when an `EntityActor` starts or stops, it sends a message to the `HttpServerActor`.
 These entity messages are used to add or remove the corresponding tree elements that are used to show entities in the visualization tree.

 ~~~java
 private void notifyStart() {